javaee/jms-spec/pages/JMS20FinalRelease.md

 The specification document and API documentation of the JMS 2.0 final release may be downloaded from the JCP website [here](http://jcp.org/aboutJava/communityprocess/final/jsr343/index.html).

 Since the JMS 2.0 final release there has since been a maintenance release which may be downloaded from the JCP website [here](https://jcp.org/aboutJava/communityprocess/mrel/jsr343/index.html).
-For more information see [JMS 2.0 errata page](/jms-spec/pages/JMS20RevA).
+For more information see [JMS 2.0 errata release (Rev a)](/jms-spec/pages/JMS20RevA).

 Browse the [JMS 2.0 javadocs](http://docs.oracle.com/javaee/7/api/index.html?javax/jms/package-summary.html).